isomerpages/moe-geylangmtdpri/_curriculum/Science.md

 ### Mission

-<p style="text-align: justify;">To inspire Scientific learning based on ethical reasoning and impact the society positively
+<p style="text-align: justify;">To inspire Scientific learning based on ethical reasoning and impact the society positively<br>

 ### Overview